-The proposed works are required to resurface the worn carriageway and reinstate road markings.
+The proposed works are required to replace the worn carriageway surface and reinstate road markings.
 Materials used will consist of:

-- TS2010 10mm Site Class 1 and 3.
+- TS2010 10mm site class 1/3.

 - AC20 dense binder 40/60.

-- AC32 dense base.
+- AC32 dense base 40/60.

 - Tack/bond coat.

-- Paving grade bitumen.
+- Paving grade bitumen to seal vertical faces.

 - Eurolite thermoplastic road markings.

 - Embedded road studs.

-The value of the scheme is greater than £350,000 therefore, a Site Waste Management Plan (SWMP) is required.
+As the value of the scheme is greater than £350,000, a Site Waste Management Plan (SWMP) is required for these works.

-The approx. 1.4km scheme involves removal of the surface course and localised areas of base and binder course.
-In total, approx. 10,600 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02), none of which is contaminated with coal tar, will be removed from site and recycled by Tarmac.
+The 2947m scheme involves removal of the surface course and localised areas of base and binder.
+In total, approx. 3191.1 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, none of which are classified as hazardous material containing coal tar.